Lewis & Clark Law School: Law library

-The Paul L. Boley Law Library is the largest law library in Oregon and the second-largest in the Pacific Northwest with a collection of over 505,000 volumes as of 2014.
-Boley is also home to clinical space and program offices.
+The Paul L. Boley Law Library is the largest law library in Oregon, with a collection of over 500,000 volumes as of 2025.

 Animal Law Program

 Lewis & Clark Law School is a pioneer in the field of animal law, it offered some of the first animal law courses in the world and in 1992 students founded the first Animal Law Conference in the U.S. The Center for Animal Studies (CALS) was founded at the school in 2008, becoming the first formal animal law program in the world and eventually giving rise to the first Animal Law Clinic.
 In 2012 CALS launched the first post-JD master of laws (LLM) in Animal Law.

 The school has the top ranked animal law program in the United States.

 Rankings

-The 2021 U.S. News & World Report ranked the school at 88 as a Tier 1 institution.
-Individual programs continue to receive high marks: Lewis & Clark Law School's Animal Law Program is ranked 1st in the United States and as of 2021, it ranked 1st of environmental law programs, according to U.S. News & World Reports rating system.

-Meanwhile, the Lewis & Clark Part-Time Program was ranked 14th in the country as of 2021.
+In 2026, U.S. News & World Report ranked Lewis & Clark Law School #112.
+It also ranked Lewis & Clark #2 in Environmental law, (tie with UC Berkeley School of Law).